Romania

-The Ruginoasa windfarm and Glodeni solar park are DRI’s first two operational projects and mark the inaugural step in DRI’s target to install 1,000MWp renewable energy capacity in Romania.
+The Ruginoasa wind farm and Glodeni I and Glodeni II solar parks are DRI’s first three operational projects and mark the inaugural step in DRI’s target to contribute to the energy capacity in Romania.

 Project type